 Couchsurfing offers the ability to connect with local hosts and stay in their homes at no cost.
 Not only that, but you get to spend time with someone who knows the city.
-It can be a unique opportunity to see the exotic places only locals know about while making new friends.
-We’ve even included a guide in our couchsurfing blog post on how to connect with LGBT hosts using the website.
+It can be a unique opportunity to see exotic places only locals know about while making new friends.
+We've even included a guide in our couchsurfing blog post on how to connect with LGBT hosts using the website.

 Stay Like a Gay Local in a Shared Apartment Using misterb&b

 If you’re looking for a place to stay on a budget, try renting a room in a shared apartment.
-We’ve recently starting using the LGBT-oriented booking site mister&b with gay owners who list their apartments.
+We’ve recently started using the LGBT-oriented booking site mister&b with gay owners who list their apartments.
 Understanding a city’s gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows the best insider advice.
 Plus, if you’re a new user to misterb&b you can save $25 on your first booking by signing up here.

 Attend a Gay Event